Reimagining the Paywall Experience

 A/B Testing

 Turning our design into a clickable prototype, we asked 5 participants to explore the original and redesigned paywall.
+The goal was simple: see if the redesign reduced hesitation and built enough clarity to make upgrading feel safe.

 Guiding questions